themusicman/predicated/README.md

 ## TODO

+- [ ] Implemented nested predicates in the query parser
+- [ ] Add a to_sql function that turns the predicate data structure into where clauses in an ecto query
 - [ ] Better handle non-terminal conditions when predicates are malformed
 - [ ] Add debugger that displays all the conditions and their results
 - [ ] Update docs to include example of using Ecto to store the predicates
-- [ ] Implemented nested predicates in the query parser
 - [ ] More tests

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)